Female labor force in the Muslim world: Agriculture

 Employment in agriculture is lower-paying and lower-skilled than so called "white collared" jobs.
 Agriculture is also incredibly labor-intensive.
 The combination of these characteristics may explain why so many women in majority Muslim countries work in agriculture.
 Female workers generally have fewer skills than male workers in Developing nations.
 Literacy rates and school enrollment rate of females are generally low and low relative to men in developing countries of which many majority countries are.

 Accordingly, they are not hired for high skill work but they provide an abundant labor source for physical work such as agriculture.
 However, many majority Muslim nations, including Egypt, Syria, Turkey, Iran, and Saudi Arabia, all of which have varying levels of female participation within their economies, have more than 80% of their female citizens enrolled in secondary education.
 Nearly all of them are literate as well.

 This data somewhat undermines the traditional economic explanation of the concentration of female labor in agriculture.
 Regardless of the underlying reason for high female participation in agriculture, these workers earn a lower wage than their male counterparts both within this sector and relative to workers in other sectors.
 This may be one reason for the wide wage gap in some majority Muslim countries.

 Female workers in majority Muslim nations are more concentrated in agricultural work than their counterparts in non-majority Muslim nations as well.
 For nations where data is available, Turkey, Syria, Pakistan, Iran, Indonesia, and Egypt had the highest percentage of female workers involved in agricultural labor than almost every other country.
-In these nations, anywhere from 20-49% of farm workers were female from 1995 to 2005.
+In these nations, anywhere from 20 to 49% of farm workers were female from 1995 to 2005.
 Over this time period, 50%-69% of farm workers in Turkey, Syria, and Pakistan were women.
 Only Cambodia, Laos, Ethiopia, Uganda, Tanzania, Zambia, and Madagascar had higher percentages of female agricultural workers.